Tesla Revenue and Production Statistics for 2023

 Initially, the company faced significant difficulties when it came to developing technology, producing prototypes, and scaling manufacturing.
 Elon Musk joined the company as chairman in 2004.
 Early on, he stated that Tesla had just a 10% chance of success.

-Today, Tesla delivers more than 200,000 vehicles each quarter, with plans to ramp up production significantly in the future.
+Today, Tesla delivers more than 400,000 vehicles each quarter.

 Key Tesla Stats

-Here’s a comprehensive overview of Tesla deliveries since Q1 2013:
+Here’s a comprehensive overview of Tesla deliveries since 2013:

 Year Deliveries